How To Market A Book Online In Three Easy Steps

 You also need to decide if you want social media, on-site or email marketing, and promotion.

-Another consideration is if you would like a service that specializes in book launches or gaining book reviews.
+Another consideration is whether you would like a service specializing in book launches or gaining book reviews.

 There are hundreds of free book promotion sites and services.